 Do we need a “Love School”?
 How would we teach it?

-When I look around the world, I see people and organisations, like banks, driven by and addicted to greed.
+Looking around the world, I see people and organisations, like banks, driven by and addicted to greed.
 I also see countries spending vast resources on “defence”, driven partly by fear and partly by greed.
 The profits of defence industries are enormous.
 People often stay in jobs they hate, in organisations that do no objective good.
 We do this partly out of fear of spreading their wings and partly out of greed for the “goods” the jobs provide.

 Now I come to my questions.